ucsb-cs184-f24/team10AlcTracker/team/retrospectives/RETRO_01.md

 * a change: We want to have more meetings outside of class to determine what direction to take as we move toward our MVP
 * a measurement: We will see if the change helped us achieve the goal if we have at some extra steps on how to move toward our MVP

+  # outcome:
+  Since our retro, we have had increased attendance, more engagement and better group progress.
+The diffrence is quite frankly shocking. - Madison, (Retro Leader)

+Our experiment had been (so far) quite a successs.
+With more frequent check ins, better team communication and more group work completed.

 ## Optional

 * We have documented our retro in the following document: [Retro 01 Google Doc](https://docs.google.com/document/d/14VJiF2AXW-SnYDZESFxlccj9L2SnyRzB/edit?usp=sharing&ouid=113612488218708803843&rtpof=true&sd=true)